mehdi-absln/online-learning-platform/.qwen/PROJECT_SUMMARY.md

 - [DONE] Fixed image display issues by standardizing field names to 'image' across the system
 - [DONE] Fixed price display inconsistency by ensuring all prices are converted from cents to dollars in business logic
 - [DONE] Standardized instructor name formatting from snake_case to Title Case using a shared utility function
+- [DONE] Identified inconsistency in instructor avatar generation between CoursesGrid and RelatedCourses components
+- [DONE] Created new `instructor-service.ts` to provide a single source of truth for instructor data processing
+- [DONE] Updated `course-transformer.ts` to use the new instructor service
+- [DONE] Updated `course-service.ts` to use the new instructor service
+- [DONE] Updated `related-courses.ts` to use the new instructor service and transformer
+- [DONE] Updated `useRelatedCourses.ts` to remove redundant data mapping
+- [DONE] Updated API endpoint `/api/courses/[courseId]/related` to use the new standardized response format

 ## Current Plan
 - [DONE] Implement related courses API endpoint